Skip to main content

 EnergyExamples

-Low”Just exist for a moment,” “Write something in your journal,” “Drift — no agenda”
+Low”Just exist for a moment,” “Write something in your journal,” “List the rooms and see what exists”

 Selection is time-weighted: low-energy prompts are 3x more likely late at night, high-energy 3x more likely during the day, medium as a bridge.